Close-up #48: Pickups, part 2 / 1946–56

 Units with a white cover are more common – below on a 1948 Zephyr Deluxe.

-Tone Spctrum pickups on a Zephyr Hawaiian and a Duo Console, both 1948 models – note the tortoise plastic pickup ring which typically has a more rounded shape on lap steels.
+Tone Spectrum pickups on a Zephyr Hawaiian and a Duo Console, both 1948 models – note the tortoise plastic pickup ring which typically has a more rounded shape on lap steels.
 The Zephyr Hawaiian are the "serrated" type control knobs which Epiphone typically used in the 1946–1949 era.

 The 1948–49 Zephyr Hawaiian below sports a transitional pickup with a goldish cover under the tortoise plastic ring.